Nazulka/Poster-Panda/README.md

     * Navigate the site intuitively and easily access all available website features from different screen size devices.
     * See list of all the products offered on the site and use sorting and filters to narrow down the search for posters that I am interested in purchasing.
-    * See the new collections and other featured favourites to be inspired and informed on latest trends.
+    * See the new collections and other featured favourites to get inspired and be informed on the latest trends.
     * Search products by name or description to quickly find the product that I need.
     * View individual product details on a separate page including price, image, description, product rating, reviews and available sizes.
-    * View ratings and reviews for the product to help me decide, add the products that I like to the bag, select the quantity and view the total amount for the items in the bag to be able to see the costs before I decide to checkout.
+    * View ratings and reviews for the product to help me decide, add the products that I like to the bag, select the quantity and view the total amount for the items in the bag to be able to see the subtotal before I decide to checkout.
-    * Easily sign-up for an account and create a profile for faster checkout in the future and keeping track of order details and history.
+    * Easily sign-up for an account and create a profile for faster checkout in the future and to keep track of order details and history.

 ### Registered / returning visitor